peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  occurred.

 ### DecodeFromBytes

     public static CBORObject DecodeFromBytes(byte[] data, CBOREncodeOptions options)

 <p>Generates a CBOR object from an array of CBOR-encoded bytes, using the
- given <code>CBOREncodeOptions</code> object to control the decoding process.</p><p>The following example (originally written in C# for the.NET version) implements a method that decodes a text string from a CBOR byte array.
+ specified <code>CBOREncodeOptions</code> object to control the decoding process.</p><p>The following example (originally written in C# for the.NET version) implements a method that decodes a text string from a CBOR byte array.
 It's successful only if the CBOR object contains an untagged text